jayc-1111/block-whiteboard/important-notes.md

 - **Solution**: Added "Create New File" button in bookmark destination modal
 - **How it works**:
   - Shows blue "Create New File" button at top of tree
-  - If no categories exist, creates "Bookmarks" category
+  - If no folders exist, creates "Bookmarks" folder
   - Creates new file and adds bookmark immediately
   - Optionally expands file to show the new bookmark